 - Self-mobilisation: People participate by taking initiatives independent of external institutions to change systems.
 They develop contacts with external institutions for resources and the technical advice they need, but retain control over how resources are used.

-Citizen and Community participation can be facilitated
+Citizen and Community participation can be facilitated in following ways

 - by stressing the benefits to be gained.
 This will work only so long then the benefits must become obvious.
 The intangible benefits as well as the tangible should be emphasized.
 These are frequently omitted and are, by far, the true gains of community action.